aryan008/team_lift_sprint/README.md

 Superuser functionality to to perform CRUD operations on all items | 5 | 5 Pagination on all products view | 3 | 2
 User error handling – appropriate redirects on user interaction and display message | 5 | 5
+Wish List | 3 | 1
 A split of products based on what the user is looking for - themselves/team/indoor/outdoor | 3 | 5
 Footer links include FAQ's that is standard across all ecommerce sites | 4 | 5 Varying product images for each product (side view/back) | 3 | 3
 Integration of secure payment system | 5 | 5
+Calculations for VAT & postage in different countries | 4 | 1
+Cart products saved to profile | 4 | 3
 Pre paying the user has the ability to edit their bag items | 5 | 5 Sort functionality on all product views | 3 | 5
+Title on products page for categories | 3 | 5
+Pagination | 3 | 5
 Products on sale are clearly defined and shown how much the user saves by purchasing | 4 | 5

 #### Scope Plane